xrdocs/8000/_blogs/cisco-8608-architecture.md

 <b>86-MPA-4FH-M</b>
-This MPA is a Redundant MPA with a front panel consisting of 4x QSFPDD ports.
-This is a redundant MPA because it can work with to two SCs with one being active and the other in standby mode.
+This redundant MPA supports 4x QSFPDD ports.
+This is a redundant MPA because it can work with two SCs with one being active and the other in standby mode.
 This MPA provides a per slot bandwidth of 1.6Tbps.
 The QSFPDD ports can support 40/100/400G optics and support fully Breakout solutions without any port restriction.

 ![400GMPA_diagram.png]({{site.baseurl}}/images/400GMPA_diagram.png){: .full}
 Figure 21.
 86-MPA-4FH-M Datapath block diagram